b-emrekalkan/Django-Flight-Project/README.md

         return queryset.filter(user = self.request.user)
 ```

-## Let the staff members see the reservation information of that flight for each flight. for this, we will add reservations to FlightView by writing a separate serializer and say show it to staff.
+## 🚩 Let the staff members see the reservation information of that flight for each flight.
+For this, we will add reservations to "FlightView()" by writing a separate serializer and say show it to staff 👇
 ```python
 class StaffFlightSerializer(serializers.ModelSerializer):
     reservation = ReservationSerializer(many=True, read_only=True)